The Ultimate List of Solutions

 This will beautify the error message when the problem appears.
-Because as we know troubleshooting usually takes time this allows that time to take place.
+Because as we know troubleshooting usually takes time which allows that time to take place.

 By beautifying the error message during the troubleshooting steps, you are preventing an ugly error from being showing to visitors on the site.

 - Try installing the DB Error Customizer, at a premium, or from WordPress.org for free.